 This week we celebrate my daughter's birthday.
 Nine years ago, she burst into this world and stole our hearts.
 NINE YEARS!!

 It's becoming increasingly evident that my relationship with her is shifting.
-We've squarely entered that phase where she needs me to be close, but not too close (especially in front of her friends).
+We've squarely entered the tween years, which means she wants me close, but not too close (especially in front of her friends).
 And as I watch her stretch her wings a little more with each passing day, I realize there are a few things I want to be sure she knows--really knows in her heart of hearts--before she ventures too far from the nest.

 1. You are beautiful.
 I know there will be times when you doubt that.
 Unfortunately, there will be times when you are made to feel anything but beautiful.
 Whether it's the airbrushed images in magazines or the hurtful words of others, remember that those images--those words--are untrue.
 When they say you are anything less than gorgeous, they are lying.
 Your beauty is more than your raven-like hair and chocolate-drop eyes.
 It's more than your body shape or your smile.
 Your beauty goes much deeper...it's in your heart, in your soul, in your purpose.
 You were crafted by the Master Craftsman, and He only makes the finest.
 So, my dear, always remember...you. are. beautiful.